Tests such as a float test or a sniff test can help you determine if your egg is good or bad.

 This is because as an egg ages, the small air pocket inside it grows larger as water is released and replaced by air.
 If the air pocket becomes large enough, the egg may float.

-While this method may tell you whether an egg is fresh or old, it doesn’t tell you whether an egg is good or bad (3).
+While this method may tell you whether an egg is fresh or old, it doesn’t tell whether it is good or bad.
+An egg can sink and still be bad, while an egg that floats may still be fine to eat.

-A lack of knowledge about how to tell when an egg has gone bad leads some people to needlessly throw away good eggs.
+A lack of knowledge about telling when an egg has gone bad makes some people throw away good eggs needlessly.

-Among the five strategies listed here, cracking an egg open, giving it a sniff and checking for discoloration is the most conclusive method of determining freshness.
+Among the strategies listed here, cracking an egg open, sniffing it, and checking for discoloration is the most conclusive method of determining freshness.

 So don’t forget that even if an egg passes these tests, it’s important to fully cook it to a safe temperature before you eat it.